 Our promotion of best practices in education, jobs and accessibility creates opportunities for people with disabilities to be recruited, hired and promoted across the workforce.
 Companies including Bank of America, Coca-Cola, EY, JPMorgan Chase and others have shown that employees with disabilities are loyal, successful and profitable.
 People with disabilities bring unique characteristics and talents to the workplace that benefit employers and customers.

 Out of more than 20 million working-age people with disabilities, only 7.5 million have jobs.
 That total includes people with physical, cognitive, mental health, sensory and other disabilities, both visible and nonvisible.
 Pre-pandemic, just 37 percent of working-age people with disabilities had a job, compared to 77 percent of people without disabilities.
-Since then things have gotten worse and people who have intersectional barriers need real systems change and solutions.
+Things have not improved and people who have intersectional barriers need real systems change and different approaches to create sustainable solutions.

 Class of 2018 – National HS Graduation Rates for Students with and without Disabilities by Race